Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 * Ensure that whatever namespace you choose is allowable in the collection you specified above under "Collections filter".
 [NOTE: Not sure this is true.
 That is, does Solr need it for searching.
 Still TBD.]
 * Click "Save configuration" (button).

+***

+##6.
+Configuring the _Islandora Ingest_ Mapping

-**Configure Islandora Ingest Mapping (to specify where the component’s content will be stored in the Fedora object)**
+* Purpose: to specify where the component’s content will be stored in the Fedora object.
 * The IW module doesn't predetermine which components (i.e. form fields) you use in your webform.
 This is determined by your needs, but whatever components you choose must be mapped to MODS element paths in the specified metadata XML form. however, the crosswalk that comes with the IW module crosswalks <mods:title> to <dc:relation> -- not <dc.title>.
 DHi@Hamilton changed this crosswalking XSLT so it maps it to <dc:title>.
 (But this is not the place for a full explanation of how to do this.)
 * Navigate to the Webform "Form components" page:
 * Administer > Content > Webforms (tab) > find the title of your webform and click "Components" (link).